-The student will:
+The student counsellor will:

 - 1. Self-identify as a Christian and maintain commitment to a Christian way of life/way of being and accept ACC's Statement of Faith. - 2.
 Be registered with a course that meets ACC's counselling education standards. - 3.
-Adhere to our ethical codes, by having knowledge and understanding of - ACC's Ethics and Practice; - Memorandum of Understanding on Conversion Therapy; - The Churchill Framework as a guide to integrating the religious faith and spirituality in counselling practice. - 4.
-Adhere to practice standards in placement settings as set out by the student's training organisation. - 5.
-Agree to be subject to ACC complaints process for counselling work that is carried out whilst on placement, which may involve us contacting your supervisor and/or counselling manager and/or training manager. - Be responsible for keeping your membership record accurate, recording changes in contact details, supervision and insurance, and for processing your annual renewal in good time to ensure that your practice is covered. - 7.
-Keep abreast of changes in practice standards and organisational policy by reading ACC emails and accord journal.
-Please note this means that you must stay subscribed to MailChimp.
+Adhere to our ethical codes, by having knowledge and understanding of - ACC's Ethics and Practice; - Memorandum of Understanding on Conversion Therapy; - The Churchill Framework as a guide to integrating the religious faith and spirituality in counselling practice. - Follow NICE Guideline [NG225] on Self-harm: assessment, management and preventing recurrence (published on 7 September 2022), specifically to not use assessment tools to predict the risk of suicide. - 4.
+Adhere to practice standards in clinical placement settings as set out by the student's training organisation. - 5.
+Be responsible for keeping your membership record accurate, recording changes in contact details, supervision and insurance, and for processing your annual renewal in good time to ensure that your practice is covered. - Keep abreast of changes in practice standards and organisational policy by reading ACC emails and accord journal.
+Please note this means that you must stay subscribed to Mailchimp.